 There are no restrictions for solo traveling women (or man) in this field either.
 You should keep a few things in mind, like opening hours or dress code (if you want to go to the opera, for example), but nobody puts obstacles in your way because you are traveling alone.

 It is generally assumed that the French only speak French and that they switch off when one tries to speak English.
 This is not the case on the French Riviera!
 Here everybody, from the baker’s wife to the bus driver, speaks at least a few words English.
 And if you ever find someone in a mountain village who only speaks French, you have a funny anecdote to tell when you get back.
 Because often it doesn’t stop the other person from talking when you point out that you don’t understand anything.
 He only speaks louder!

 Yes, that is an important point and we want to face up to the facts: there is a risk.
 But, you know, it’s pretty easy to counter it: Stay overnight in hostels!
 Sign up for an activity, e.g. via Airbnb!
 Take a perfume course in Grasse!
 Join free walking tours like in Antibes, Cannes or Nice!
 Go to an Irish Pub!
 Take a ride with locals!
 Or just sit next to someone on the bench and start a conversation.
 It’s up to you and how open-minded and adventurous you are.

-The Côte d’Azur is a great destination to gain your first experience of travelling alone, not only for women but also for men.
-You are familiar with the culture, you will have no communication problems, because almost everyone here speaks at least a little English, you will not have to change your habits any more than on other trips, you do not need a new wardrobe or special behaviours and if the worst comes to the worst, you will get home quickly without much trouble.
-Oh, and did I mention how incredibly beautiful it is here?
+The Côte d’Azur is a great destination to gain your first experience of traveling alone, not only for women but also for men.
+You are familiar with the culture, you will have no communication problems, because almost everyone here speaks at least a few words English, you will not have to change your habits any more than on other trips, you do not need a new wardrobe or special behaviors and if the worst comes to the worst, you will get home quickly without much trouble.
+Oh, and did I mention how incredibly beautiful the French Riviera is?